flutter/plugins/packages/android_alarm_manager/README.md

 A Flutter plugin for accessing the Android AlarmManager service, and running Dart code in the background when alarms fire.

-**Please set your constraint to `android_alarm_manager: '>=0.4.y+x <2.0.0'`**

-## Backward compatible 1.0.0 version is coming
-The plugin has reached a stable API, we guarantee that version `1.0.0` will be backward compatible with `0.4.y+z`.
-Please use `android_alarm_manager: '>=0.4.y+x <2.0.0'` as your dependency constraint to allow a smoother ecosystem migration.
-For more details see: https://github.com/flutter/flutter/wiki/Package-migration-to-1.0.0

 ## Getting Started

 After importing this plugin to your project as usual, add the following to your